 Another factor to keep in mind is to avoid overwhelming clients with too much information.

-How to Become a Licensed Mental Health Counselor (LMHC)
+How to Become a Licensed Behavioral Health Assistant

-You’ll find that your entry-way for becoming a licensed mental health counselor starts with getting into a four-year undergraduate program.
+You’ll find that your entryway to becoming a licensed behavioral health assistant starts with getting into a four-year undergraduate program.

-People who normally know that they want to become a counselor will either get a Bachelor’s in Counseling or Psychology.
-After you receive your bachelor’s, you’ll need to move on to get your master’s, but you also have other options.
-At this point, you can apply for accreditation as a Mental Health Rehabilitation Technician.
+People who normally know that they want to become counselors will either get a Bachelor’s in Counseling or Psychology.
+After receiving your bachelor’s, you’ll need to move on to get your master’s, but you also have other options.
+At this point, you can apply for accreditation as a behavioral health assistant.

-Those bachelor programs have a curriculum that will help prepare you for your Master’s in Counseling, which is required in order for you to be eligible for licensing.
-A Master’s in Clinical Mental Health Counseling is also a great choice
+Those bachelor programs have a curriculum that will help prepare you for your Master’s in Counseling, which is required for you to be eligible for licensing.
+A Master’s in Clinical Mental Health Counseling is also a great choice.

 Although a doctorate isn’t required, this may be the easiest option forward for you if you already hold a master’s in another field and want to transition to mental health counseling.